Yehoshuwah (Joshua) Quick Link – Go To Chapter:

 18 that you must turn away this day from following YEHOWAH?
 And if you rebel against YEHOWAH this day, will not His wrath be against the whole assembly of Israel tomorrow?

 19 Notwithstanding, if the land of your possession is unclean, then pass over to the land of the possession of YEHOWAH, where YEHOWAH’S tabernacle stands, and take possession among us.
 Only do not rebel against YEHOWAH, or rebel against us by building an altar for yourselves, besides the altar of YEHOWAH our Elohim.

-20 Did not Achan the son of Zerah act unfaithfully in the things dedicated, and wrath fall on all the assembly of Israel?
+20 Did not Achan the son of Zerah act unfaithfully in the things dedicated, and wrath fell on all the assembly of Israel?
 And that man did not perish alone in his iniquity.'”

 21 Then the children of Reuben, and the children of Gad, and the half-tribe of Manasseh, answered and spoke to the heads of the thousands of Israel,